Rexus752/Minesweeper/README.md

 # Minesweeper
-Simple Minesweeper for a school project
+Simple Minesweeper for a school project.